-Rest assured, friend, you’ll get through these next few sleepless nights once and for all.
+Rest assured, friend, you can get through these next few sleepless nights.
 As always, the best place to direct your questions and concerns is with your pediatrician.
 Check with her before following anything you read online.

-That said, below are the best solutions I and other moms found to be most effective with helping a teething baby to sleep.
-Give them a try, and hopefully you’ll see those pearly whites soon enough and steer your baby to better sleep once again:
+Then, below are the best solutions I and other parents found to be effective in helping a teething baby to sleep.
+Hopefully, you can see those pearly whites soon enough and steer your baby to better sleep once again:

 1. Cold teething rings

-I would place these teething rings in the freezer (keep it protected in a plastic bag or towel) and offer it to my baby to play and chew on.
+I would place these teething rings in the freezer (keep them protected in a bag or wrapped in a washcloth) and offer them to my baby to play and chew on.
 This was especially handy when he fussed, as chewing on it helped ease the discomfort he felt.

-Here are a few options to take a look at:
+Here are a few toys to look at:

-Many moms swear by applying a soothing gel on their babies’ gums.
-Baby Orajel comes with two varieties—daytime and nighttime.
+Many parents swear by applying a cooling gel on their babies’ gums to ease teething symptoms.
+Baby Orajel comes in two varieties—daytime and nighttime.
 You can even give her a gum massage as you apply the gel to soothe discomfort.

 Whichever cooling gel you buy, stick to those that are non-medicated.
 The gel shouldn’t numb your baby’s gums, only give it a cooling sensation (for instance, avoid any that contain benzocaine or belladonna).
-Follow the directions on the box, including the appropriate age range—for instance, Baby Orajel is only for babies three months or older.
+Follow the directions on the box, including the appropriate age range.

 3. Pain relieving medicine

-Again, check with your baby’s pediatrician, but medicine like Tylenol or Motrin can help relieve your baby’s pain and discomfort.
-Always choose the infant version of these medicines (not the adult versions).
+Check with your pediatrician or pediatric dentist to see if over the counter medication can help relieve your baby’s teething pain and discomfort.
+Always choose the infant version of these medicines (not the adult version).
 Follow all instructions correctly, including your pediatrician’s.

-Another option is to offer your baby soothing tablets.
-Place one tablet at a time on your baby’s tongue, where it dissolves quickly.
+Another option is to offer soothing tablets.
+You place one tablet at a time on a baby’s tongue, where it dissolves quickly.
 You can also dissolve the tablets in water and offer it as a drink.